 Let’s face it: Cooking fish can be intimidating.
-First, what kind of fish should you make?
+First, what type of fish should you make?
 Salmon?
 Cod?
 Tilapia?
-Plus, fish is a pricier protein, so messing it up is higher stakes than your usual weeknight chicken breast.
+Fish is also a pricier protein, so it’s higher stakes than your usual weeknight chicken breast.
 But don’t worry—if you can cook chicken, you can ace fish.
-Try one of these 17 easy fish recipes and you’ll be an expert by dinnertime.
+Try one of these 50 easy fish recipes and you’ll be an expert by dinnertime.

 Get the recipe